 Schizophrenia is probably the most well-known and common disorder of the decision-making system.

-To some extent, all of us have a certain degree of schizophrenia, which, in my opinion, is good and natural.
-The problem appears when the degree of schizophrenia reaches the point in which it becomes serious and uncontrollable.
+To some extent, all of us have a certain degree of schizophrenia, which is natural.
+The problem appears when the degree becomes severe and uncontrollable.

-Furthermore, on many occasions, the error consists in trying to solve a problem that is not a problem and that also does not depend on us.
-To give a simple and somewhat childlike example that is nonetheless repeated throughout life in a thousand and one forms:
+Furthermore, on many occasions, the error consists in striving to solve a problem that does not depend on us.
+To give a simple and somewhat childlike example that nonetheless repeats throughout life:

-"I have my hands behind my back and ask: which hand is the candy in?
-Then, the only thing I have to do is put the candy in the opposite hand than that stated in the answer".
+"I have my hands behind my back and ask: in which hand is the candy?
+Then, the only thing I have to do is put the candy in the opposite hand to the stated in the answer."

-That is, it's a brain game in which the person who thinks and responds never wins, it is a false dilemma, and we can force the intelligence as much as we want, but we will not obtain any satisfactory solution.
+In the brain game, the person who responds never wins; it is a false dilemma, and we can force the intelligence as much as we want, but we will not obtain any satisfactory solution.

-In an attempt to understand something that resists us, sometimes it is useful to try to place ourselves in different initial situations, with different prejudices or preconceptions, forcing our intelligence to examine different points of view or perspectives.
+To understand something sturdy, sometimes it is useful to evaluate with different initial situations, prejudices or preconceptions; forcing the intelligence to examine different points of view.

-Logically, a person who is considered fairly intelligent will have the tendency to try to understand the mentioned situations and, therefore, there could be a certain statistical correlation between intelligence and schizophrenia.
-What is already proven is that there is a correlation between schizophrenia and low levels of intelligence.
+A reasonably smart person could try to understand the mentioned situations and, therefore, there it could be a statistical correlation between intelligence and schizophrenia.
+Nevertheless, there is evidence of a positive connection with low levels of intelligence. **

-Perhaps this effect would be greater in people with problems related to dyslexia, given that memory recreates different points of view for its operation, even if it is not flawed, it is limited and also as at least some genetic connotations.
+Perhaps this effect would be higher in people with problems related to dyslexia, given that memory recreates different points of view for its operation.

-As far as the genetics of schizophrenia, it is worth remembering that the concordance between identical or monozygotic twin brothers is 0.69 for schizophrenia, which shows us that they have a marked genetic character while in non-identical or dizygotic twin brothers it is 0.10.
+It is worth remembering that the concordance between identical or monozygotic twin brothers is 0.69 for schizophrenia, which shows that it has a marked genetic character while in non-identical or dizygotic twin brothers it is 0.10

-This information contributes two ideas, the first that it seems that genetic information is not concentrated on just one chromosome and the second, that either the presence of various "genes" is necessary for the effective cognitive development of these processes or the carrier genes are not significant in the sense of being "dominant" or both at the same time.
+This information contributes to two ideas.
+It appears the related genetic information does not concentrate on just one chromosome and the second, the presence of various "genes" is necessary for the actual cognitive development of these processes or the carrier genes are not significant in the sense of being "dominant," or both at the same time.